Radix-Live/Guides/GatewayAPI-Dockerized/README.md

 # Radix Gateway API setup (Dockerized)

-2022-05-25: A bit outdated, needs updating

 ## Introduction
 The setup includes: Radix Full Node + Data Aggregator + Gateway API + Postres DB, all running on the same dedicated server via Docker Compose.
 A Fully Dockerized setup is recommended due to its simplicity and is usually performant enough for private usage of the Gateway API.

-See also a variation with the installation of a [standalone Postgres DB + replica](../GatewayAPI-Full)
+See also a variation with the installation of a [standalone Postgres DB + replica](../GatewayAPI-Full).

 The result of this setup is Gateway API running on `http://<server_ip>:5308`, Core/System API - on `https://<server_ip>:443` (requires authentication with admin/superadmin passwords).